Postcards at home – a travel photography workshop

 - Colour of the city – focus on vibrant and compelling images

-- Parasitism – using street signs, street art, event posters to tell the story of the city, town or village
+- Parasitism – using street signs, street art, and event posters to tell the story of the city, town or village

 - Working on the best shot of a particular landmark